Tsiri/RHEIA/docs/sphinx/connecting your own model.rst

 Python wrapper
 --------------

-The Python wrapper module :py:mod:`case_description` enables to connect the system model to the uncertainty quantification and optimization algorithm.
+The Python wrapper :py:mod:`case_description` enables to connect the system model to the Python-based uncertainty quantification and optimization algorithms.
-The module includes two functions: :py:func:`set_params()` and :py:func:`evaluate()`.
+Essentially, the wrapper is based on a Python class object and includes two functions: :py:func:`set_params()` and :py:func:`evaluate()`.

 In :py:func:`set_params()`, data can be imported before the model evaluations commence.
 In this way, the computational cost of importing data is spent only once,